YYigitGokmen/WhoWantsToBeAMillionaire-/README.md

 # WhoWantsToBeAMillionaire-
 Patika+ Fullstack Bootcamp WhoWantsToBeAMillionaire?
-Q/A practice
+Q/A practice with c#